neurosynth/nsviewer/README.md

 ## Developing

-You'll need a javascript runtime (node.js should work great) and CoffesScript.
-Node should give you the `cake` build system.
-To compile all of src/*coffee into lib/viewer.js, run:
+You'll need a javascript runtime and CoffeeScript.
+Install node.js, and then the CoffeeScript compiler ("npm install -g coffee-script").
+To compile all of src/*coffee into lib/coffee.js, run:

 	cake build

+Once you've built coffee.js, you'll probably want to bundle node dependencies like ndarray for the browser.
+You can npm install browserify, and then (from the root NSViewer directory):

+	browserify lib/coffee.js -o lib/viewer.js

 To view the examples, the simplest way is probably to go into the examples directory, run: